tacazares/SeedMatchR/cran-comments.md

 ## Resubmission

+### 10/02/2023 - Addressing Build Issues from CRAN Checks

+> We were notified of build errors from the CRAN site, but were not able to address them in time. https://cran.r-project.org/web/packages/SeedMatchR/index.html

+These tests are passing through GitHub actions now: https://github.com/tacazares/SeedMatchR/actions/runs/6381425186

 ### 06/19/2023 - Addressing Initial CRAN Recommendations

 > If there are references describing the methods in your package, please